Timthreetwelve/DriveInfo/DiskDriveInfo/Readme.txt

 All columns in the grid are sortable by clicking on the column header.
 Multiple columns may be sorted by holding Shift while clicking on the column header.

 Pressing F5 will refresh the display.
 Press F7 to toggle alternate row shading.
-Pressing the Escape key will exit the application.

-Right clicking anywhere within the DriveInfo window will display a context menu.
-Among the commands on the context menu is Copy to clipboard.
-Selecting this option will copy the header row and all the drive information to the clipboard in a tab delimited format.
-There is also a Keep on top option.
-Selecting this will keep the DriveInfo window on top of other windows.

-The window position alternate row shading preference will be remembered from session to session.
+Ctrl+C will copy the details to the Windows clipboard.

 To uninstall, use the regular Windows add/remove programs feature.